slay419/Slackr/assurance.md

 In addition to this, our group continuously tested each function first using an API such as Postman, and then cemented further testing through adjusting our Pytests in iteration 1.
-By ensuring the outputs were as expected, as well as passing all our Pytests, we can assure that our functions have been validated.
+By ensuring the outputs were as expected, as well as passing all our Pytests and Acceptance Tests previously wrote, we can assure that our functions have been validated.

 # Acceptances